brainglobe/bg-brainrender-gui/README.md

 Pressing the `Show structures tree` button at the bottom right of the window shows a panel with the hierarchy view of brain regions in the selected atlas:
 ![](screenshots/app2.png)

 The hierarchy view can be used to explore the structures hierarchy as well as to add brain regions to the scene: clicking on a region's tickbox will add it to the list of actors in the scene.
-Click

 Press the same button again to hide the treeview.

 # Getting in touch